CLOSE SEARCH

 Basic dispute resolution mechanisms – Limited provisions for adjudication and arbitration, potentially leading to difficulties in resolving disputes efficiently.

 In many cases yes.
 However, you should expect any form of construction contract that has lawyers involved for the parties to be heavily amended and negotiated.
-The specification will invariably be very important and detailed and this will be separate generally from the main terms of the contract.
+The specification will invariably be very important and detailed and this is typically separate.

 Risk Allocation - including liability and indemnity.